cage433/alex-profile/alex-profile.md

 - In the commodities space, the majority of my modelling has been concerned with the financialisation of physical assets, whose value can be a significant percentage of the customer's assets.
-These include, but are not limited to
+These include, but are not limited to, hydro-electric dams, power stations, interruption rights, portfolios of LNG contracts and vessels.

-  -- Hydro-electric dams
-  -- Reservoirs
-  -- Coal and gas power stations (including a significant percentage of the UK's entire generation) -- Gas storage units
-  -- Interruption rights
-  -- A portfolio of LNG contracts and vessels, lasting over 30 years

   These often have highly specific real-world features, and typically require the design of new price processes, while of course being consistent with related, standard traded instruments